Chang Po-ling: Biography

 Do you wish for China to prosper?

 He was noted for his emphasis on athletics, which he believed would rid China of its image as the 'Sick Man of Asia' in the early 1900s, stating that 'only a good sportsman can be a good teacher'.
-He established a number of annual national athletic meets and the forerunner to the modern Chinese Olympic Committee.
-He established several smaller institutions, including a girls' middle school (1923), an experimental primary school (1928), an institute of economics (1927), and an institute of chemistry (1932).
+He established a number of annual national athletic meets, as well as the forerunner to the modern Chinese Olympic Committee.
+He also established several smaller institutions, including a girls' middle school (1923), an institute of economics (1927), an experimental primary school (1928), and an institute of chemistry (1932).

 During the 1930s, Chang Po-ling anticipated the possibility of war with Japan and made preparations to evacuate Nankai University and Nankai High School from Tianjin to the Chinese interior.
 As part of these preparations, he founded the Chongqing Nankai Middle School in 1936.
 When the Second Sino-Japanese War began on July 7, 1937, Chang Po-ling evacuated the entire Nankai system of schools to Changsha, Hunan.

 As the Japanese military advanced towards the Chinese interior, Chang Po-ling organized a second evacuation to Kunming, Yunnan in 1938.

 In 1941, Zhang Boyu joined the Kuomintang and introduced the people as Jiang Zhongzheng.

 In Kunming, Nankai University joined with Peking University and Tsinghua University to form the National Southwestern Associated University, which continued to educate the top students in China until the war ended in 1945.
 Afterwards, Nankai University returned to Tianjin.

 On June 4, 1946, Columbia University presented Chang Po-ling with the degree of Doctor Emeritus at its 192nd Commencement.

 On January 29, 1947, the president of the University of California wrote to Chang Po-ling, proposing to award him the degree of honorary doctor of law.
-On August 28, the UNESCO China Commission was established, with Chang Po-ling as a member.
+On August 28, 1947, the UNESCO China Commission was established, with Chang Po-ling as a member.

-In June 1948, Jiang Zhongzheng nominated Chang Po-ling as the president of the Examination Yuan，The Control Yuan voted to agree.
+In June 1948, Jiang Zhongzheng nominated Chang Po-ling as the president of the Examination Yuan, and the Control Yuan voted to agree.
 In July 1948, Chang Po-ling took office in Nanjing.
-Due to the regulations of the Ministry of Education in Taiwan at that time, he president of a state university could not hold a part-time job simultaneously.
+Due to the regulations of the Ministry of Education in Taiwan at that time, the president of a state university could not hold a part-time job simultaneously.
 However, Chang Po-ling was unwilling to abandon the cause of his life.
 To retain the position of the principal, in September 1948, Tianjin Mayor Du Jian hired Chang Po-ling as the national Nankai University honorary principal, and Franklin Ho as the agent principal, and informed Chiang Kai-shek.
 On October 20, the executive officially released an order for Chang Po-ling to resign, appointing Franklin Ho was as the new principal of Nankai and not transferring Chang Po-ling to the honorary principal position.
 Franklin Ho wrote to the Ministry of Education (Taiwan), but they did not respond.
 At the end of the same year, Chang Po-ling left the Nanjing Examinations Institute, citing weakness and the need for rest, and returned to live in Chongqing.